-Many thought Trump's executive order was the first step at a quick repeal and replacement.
-That's probably not the case.
+Many thought Trump's executive order earlier this year was the first step at a quick repeal and replacement of Obamacare.
+That wasn't the case.

 Essentially what Trump's order did was direct federal agencies to minimize the financial burden of Obamacare across a range of groups, including states and insurance companies.